Skip to main content

 The name of the bucket to store uploaded files in.

-It can be function that returns the name of the bucket as a string and takes the following arguments:
+A string or function that returns the name of the bucket as a string and takes one argument which is an object with the following properties:

-• metadata provided by the user for the file (will be undefined for local uploads)
+• metadata provided by the user for the file (will only be provided during the initial calls for each uploaded files, otherwise it will be undefined).

 s3.region COMPANION_AWS_REGION